Marian Engel: Biography

 Born May 24, 1933, in Toronto, Ontario, Engel lived the first years of her life in foster care before being adopted by Frederick Searle and Mary Elizabeth (Fletcher) Passmore.
 Her father taught auto mechanics, taking on positions at schools across southwestern Ontario.
 The family moved frequently and Engel spent time as a child in Port Arthur, Brantford, Galt, Hamilton and Sarnia.

 After graduating from the Sarnia Collegiate Institute & Technical School, Engel obtained her Bachelor of Arts in Language Studies at McMaster University in 1955 and completed a Master of Arts in Canadian Literature at McGill University in 1957.
 Her M.A. supervisor while at McGill was author Hugh MacLennan, whom she corresponded with until her death.
 In 1960 Engel was awarded a Rotary Foundation Scholarship and spent a year studying French Literature at the Université d'Aix-Marseille in Aix-en Provence, France.
 Instead of returning to Canada the following year, she worked in England as a translator and began working on the unpublished manuscript Women Travelling Alone.

 Engel met Howard Engel, a mystery novel writer and Canadian Broadcasting Corporation (CBC) radio producer in Canada, and married him in England in 1962.
 They returned to Toronto in 1964.
-She began to raise a family, twin children, William Lucas Passmore and Charlotte Helen Arabella, and to pursue a writing career.
+The couple had two children, twins William Lucas Passmore and Charlotte Helen Arabella.
+While raising her young family, Marian began to pursue a writing career.
 Marian and Howard separated in 1975 and divorced in 1977.

 Engel taught briefly (1957–58) at The Study in Montreal, as well as at McGill University, the University of Montana-Missoula and St. John's School in Cyprus.
+While in Montana, she coauthored an (unpublished) novel, The Pink Sphinx, with the Canadian philosopher Leslie Armour.
 Engel was writer-in-residence at the University of Alberta from 1977 to 1978 and served the same role at the University of Toronto from 1980 to 1982.
-From 1975-1977 she served on the City of Toronto Book Award (an award she won in 1981 for Lunatic Villas) Committee and the Canadian Book and Periodical Development Council.
+From 1975-1977 she served on the City of Toronto Book Award Committee (an award she won in 1981 for Lunatic Villas) and the Canadian Book and Periodical Development Council.